Sunday Services in the Chapel

 Our worship draws from different church traditions, spirituality and the arts.

-- Prayerful atmosphere for spiritual nourishment and growth
+- Prayerful, yet alternative atmosphere for spiritual nourishment and growth

 - Reflections on contemporary issues in the light of the Bible